joannakl/cs201_s18/index.markdown

 # Course Description
 ---
-**Data Structures**

-CSCI-UA 102 Prerequisite: Introduction to Computer Science (CSCI-UA 101). <br>
-NOTE: The prerequisite means that you DO NEED TO KNOW AND REMEMBER the material from CSCI-UA 101.<br> Offered in the fall and spring.
-4 points.<br>
-Use and design of data structures, which organize information in computer memory.
-Stacks, queues, linked lists, binary trees: how to implement them in a high-level language, how to analyze their effect on algorithm efficiency, and how to modify them.
-Programming assignments.<br>

-This course assumes that students had at least one semester course in Java programming language.
-All programming assignments are given in Java and students need to be able to write fairly involved programs from the very first project.
+**Computer Systems Organization**

+CSCI-UA 201 Prerequisite: Data Structures (CSCI-UA 102).
+4 points.
+Covers the internal structure of computers, machine (assembly) language programming, and the use of pointers in high-level languages.
+Topics include the logical design of computers, computer architecture, the internal representation of data, instruction sets, and addressing logic, as well as pointers, structures, and other features of high-level languages that relate to assembly language.
+Programming assignments are in both assembly language and other languages. <br>

 # Important Dates
 ---